hexoul/aws-lambda-eth-proxy/README.md

 Furthermore it applied IPFS API here to overwhelm limited storage of blockchain.

+# Features
+1. JSON-RPC relay with Ethereum node
+2. Proofs for sign and merkle tree such as Ecrecover, DeriveSha, VerifyProof and so on
+3. Sign, SignTx with encrypted private key on DynamoDB
+4. IPFS interface
+5. fromWei, toWei written in Golang

 # Prerequisite
 0. Go
   - Install at https://golang.org/doc/install